apache/flink/docs/ops/memory/mem_migration.md

 cut-off which has been completely removed after *1.11*.

 The [Mesos](../deployment/mesos.html) integration did not take into account the mentioned legacy memory options.
-The scripts provided in Flink to start the Mesos Master process did not set any memory JVM arguments.
+The scripts provided in Flink to start the Mesos JobManager process did not set any memory JVM arguments.
 After the *1.11* release, they are set the same way as it is done by the [standalone deployment](../deployment/cluster_setup.html) scripts.

 The mentioned legacy options have been deprecated.
 If they are used without specifying the corresponding new options,